barbecuesteve/api-governance/README.md

 Over 15+ years, I've seen API governance fail at dozens of organizations.
-One came closest to solving it—they had registry, gateway, and auditing components that actually worked at scale.
+One came close to solving it—they had registry, gateway, and auditing components that actually worked at scale.
 It wasn't perfect but it was close enough to be astonishing.